Craig Cunningham

 Craig Alvin Cunningham (born September 13, 1990) is a Canadian former professional ice hockey centre who played with the Boston Bruins and Arizona Coyotes in the National Hockey League (NHL).
 He was selected by the Boston Bruins, 97th overall in the 2010 NHL Entry Draft, before being called up to the Bruins in December 2013.

 During his junior Western Hockey League (WHL) career, he won a Memorial Cup with the Vancouver Giants as a rookie in 2007 and was named to the WHL West First All-Star Team in 2010.
 He left the Giants as the team's all-time games played leader.

 Cunningham played 63 NHL games across both the Bruins and Coyotes before being forced to prematurely retire in late 2016 after going into cardiac arrest during a Tucson Roadrunners pre-game skate, forcing his lower left leg to be amputated.
-Cunningham currently serves as a pro scout for the Coyotes, as well as assists in player development.
+Cunningham currently serves as a pro scout for the Vegas Golden Knights, as well as assists in player development.